 “warrant amount” is the amount in respect of which the warrant was issued.

-(8) The period of imprisonment specified in a warrant of commitment is cumulative on any other term or period of imprisonment that the offender is serving or has to serve.
+(8) The period of imprisonment specified in a warrant of commitment is concurrent with any other period or term of imprisonment that the offender is serving or has to serve.

+(8a) If, immediately before the Fines Legislation Amendment Act 2008 section 12(3) (the “amending provision”) comes into operation, an offender who has served, is serving or has to serve a period of imprisonment under a warrant of commitment is in prison, the offender is entitled to be released from imprisonment on —

+(a) the day on which the offender would have been entitled to be released if the amending provision had come into operation before the warrant of commitment was issued; or

+(b) the day on which the amending provision comes into operation,

+whichever is later.

+(8b) In the case of an offender who is serving or has to serve a parole term as defined in the Sentencing Act 1995 section 85(1), a reference in subsection (8a) to the offender being entitled to be released is a reference to the offender being eligible to be released on parole.

+(8c) The Registrar may at any time cancel a warrant of commitment for good reason.

 (9) Nothing in this section affects the power of the Governor to exercise the Royal Prerogative of Mercy.

 [Section 53 amended in Gazette 12 Mar 1999 p.
 1162; amended by No. 9 of 2000 s.
-7.]
+7; No. 3 of 2008 s.
+12.]

 Division 4 — Miscellaneous